 And since that site went live some months ago, we’ve also been able to make rapid changes and improvements to the site in a way that we just couldn’t do before.

-And the benefit that the client loves most is that it has absolutely blown away their competitors in terms of the speed, functionality, and feel of the site.
+The benefit that the client loves most is that it has absolutely blown away their competitors in terms of the speed, functionality, and feel of the site.